Foot Ache in Arch: Causes, Relief, and the Smarter Way to Heal at Home

 Arch Foot Pain at Night: Why It Hurts More

 If your arch pain seems worse at night or first thing in the morning, that’s classic plantar fasciitis behavior.
-While you sleep, your foot relaxes, the fascia tightens, and when you step out of bed—bam, pain.
+While you sleep, your foot relaxes, the fascia stiffens, and when you step out of bed- bam!
+Pain.

 The PT Pro Ultra Foot Trainer helps by promoting flexibility and strength, reducing that nasty morning jolt and keeping arches more resilient throughout the day.